tengcharmaine/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/88888888 e/johndoe@mail.com i/T0123456A ag/12 s/Male a/John street, block 123, #01-01` : Adds a contact named `John Doe` to ClinicMate.
+   * `add n\John Doe p\88888888 e\johndoe@mail.com i\T0123456A ag\12 s\Male a\John street, block 123, #01-01` : Adds a contact named `John Doe` to ClinicMate.

    * `delete T0123456A` : Deletes the contact with the IC 'T0123456A' shown in the current list.

    * `find T0123456A` : Find the contact with the IC 'T0123456A' shown in the current list.

-   * `addnote T0123456A n/Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.
+   * `addnote T0123456A n\Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.

-   * `addnote T0123456A n/Patient has diabetes -replace` : Replace the note of the contact with the IC 'T0123456A' with 'Patient has diabetes'.
+   * `addnote T0123456A n\Patient has diabetes -replace` : Replace the note of the contact with the IC 'T0123456A' with 'Patient has diabetes'.

    * `exit` : Exits the app.